-Valuable information can be gleaned from understanding the open, high, low, close of a stock, and as well as it’s trading volume.
+Valuable information can be gleaned from understanding the open, high, low, and close of a stock and its trading volume.
 Traders often visualize price actions through bars and bar charts.

 Let’s dive into what these terms mean and how they can be used to fine-tune our trading strategy.

-When discussing open, high, low, close, and volume (OHLCV) of a securities price, it’s essential to understand the period.
+It’s essential to understand the period when discussing the open, high, low, close, and volume (OHLCV) of a securities price.
 Unless otherwise specified, the period is commonly daily; however, traders incorporate multiple periods when reviewing the price action of a security.
 This is called multiple timeframe analysis.
-For example, a stock could be in a daily uptrend with a series of higher highs and higher lows, but be in a weekly downtrend with a string of lower highs and lower lows.
+For example, a stock could be in a daily uptrend with a series of higher highs and higher lows but be in a weekly downtrend with a string of lower highs and lower lows.
 With this out of the way, let’s dig deeper into these definitions through the lens of the most common trading period: the daily time period.

 Close refers to the price of an individual stock when the stock exchange closed shop for the day.
 It represents the last buy-sell order executed between two traders.
-In many cases, this occurs in the final seconds of the trading day.
-For less actively traded stocks, the last trade of the day could be well before the closing bell, depending on when the last buy and sell orders were last paired.
+This occurs in the final seconds of the trading day in many cases.
+For less actively traded stocks, the day’s last trade could be well before the closing bell, depending on when the last buy and sell orders were last paired.

-Financial periodicals and websites often include a stock’s “high” and “low” price.
-The high is the highest price at which a stock traded during a period.
+Financial periodicals and websites often include a stock’s “high” and “low” prices.
+The high is the highest price at which a stock is traded during a period.
 The low is the lowest price of the period.
-A stock’s high and low points for the day are often called it’s intraday high and low.
+A stock’s high and low points for the day are often called its intraday high and low.

-While much fanfare surrounds the stock market’s opening bell and opening prices, it is a stock’s closing price that determines how a share performed during the day.
+While much fanfare surrounds the stock market’s opening bell and opening prices, a stock’s closing price determines how a share performs during the day.

 The close price is considered the reference point for any time frame.
 It’s the price traders agreed on after all the action throughout the day.
 When researching historical stock price data, financial institutions, regulators, and individual investors use the closing price as the standard measure of the stock’s value as of a specific date.
-For example, a stock’s close on December 31, 2019, was the closing price for not only that day, but also that week, month, quarter, and year.
+For example, a stock’s close on December 31, 2019, was the closing price for that day and that week, month, quarter, and year.

-The difference between the stock’s open and close divided by the open is the stock’s return or its performance in percentage terms.
-If we want to take a longer-term view of a stock’s performance, such as one-year, we would use the closing price from a year ago and compare it to the closing price from today to get the annual return.
+The difference between the stocks open and close divided by the open is the stock’s return or performance in percentage terms.
+If we want to take a longer-term view of a stock’s performance, such as one year, we would use the closing price from a year ago and compare it to the closing price from today to get the annual return.

-Let’s say a company pays a quarterly dividend in the form of cash or additional shares of stock.
-We can incorporate these into the share price by adding them back to come up with an adjusted value that reflects the shareholder payments.
+Let’s say a company pays a quarterly dividend in cash or additional shares of stock.
+We can incorporate these into the share price by adding them back with an adjusted value that reflects the shareholder payments.
 Although dividends are a welcomed bonus for shareholders, they lower a stock’s value.
-This is because by distributing dividends, a company moves cash or stock to shareholders’ pockets rather than investing the funds back into the business.
+By distributing dividends, a company moves cash or stock to shareholders’ pockets rather than investing the funds back into the business.

 We often hear about the highs and lows of the stock market.
 “Buy low and sell high” is a familiar battle cry among investors, but what does it mean?

-Low is the minimum price of a stock in a period, while high is the maximum value reached by the stock in the same period.
-These terms are most often discussed in the context of a single trading day but could easily refer to the highs and lows of any period, including minute, hour, week, month, year, etc., or even a stock’s entire trading history.
+Low is the minimum price of a stock in a period, while high is the maximum value reached in the same period.
+These terms are most often discussed in a single trading day but could easily refer to the highs and lows of any period, including minute, hour, week, month, year, etc., or even a stock’s entire trading history.